INDIA: Minimal Changes Under PM Modi

 India has the potential to be one of the world’s leading markets for intellectual property (IP) industries.
-Boasting as one of the world’s fastest growing economies, India would be well served by protecting the spirit of innovation, which has driven the country to out-produce developed and developing countries in an array of industries.
+After weathering the global economic slowdown, India has emerged as the fastest growing global economy.
+With a new National IPR Policy and a new slogan–“Creative India: Innovative India”–India is positioning itself to be a pro-IP, knowledge-driven economy capable of competing with developed and developing countries in an array of industries.

-- In GIPC’s inaugural study, International Intellectual Property Index: Measuring Momentum, comparing IP environments across the globe, India consistently ranked last behind China among nearly all five indicators including patents, trademarks, copyrights, enforcement, and international treaty participation.
+- In the U.S. Chamber’s International Intellectual Property Index, Infinite Possibilities, comparing IP environments across the globe, India consistently ranked last behind China among nearly all six indicators including patents, trademarks, copyrights, trade secrets and market access, enforcement, and international treaty participation.

-- Recent actions by the Indian government in 2012, such as the issuance of the first compulsory license for a kidney cancer medication, call into question the country’s commitment to innovation and the promotion of a knowledge-based economy.
+- After granting its first compulsory license for a kidney cancer medication in 2012, India continues to consider applications for compulsory licenses under various provisions of its patent lawcalling into question the country’s commitment to innovation and the promotion of a knowledge-based economy.

-- This pattern of erosion of IP rights hits nearly every creative and innovative industry, both within and outside of India’s borders.
-From enormous copyright piracy rates to patent denials and revocations, the country is increasingly establishing itself as an outlier in the international IP system.
+- This pattern of erosion of IP rights and the absence of transparency in policy making impacts every creative and innovative industry, both within and outside of India’s borders.

 The GIPC is also a founding member and co-chair of the Alliance for Fair Trade in India (AFTI), which brings together diverse industries to work with the Administration and members of Congress to pursue public policy options that help create a level playing field for U.S. exporters operating in India.